Squirrel Removal and Squirrel-Proofing in Georgia & Alabama

 Squirrels are furry rodents who are more closely related to rats than any self-respecting squirrel is willing to admit.

 The most common squirrels in our area are the gray squirrel and the flying squirrel.
 Both of these critters spend much of their time in trees, attics, and other high places, but there are some differences.
-This page deals with gray squirrel removal; please click here for information on flying squirrel control.

 When squirrels get into the attics and soffits of our homes or businesses, they become serious nuisance animals because they can cause serious damage, make quite a mess, and present a fire hazard.
 That’s why squirrels in an attic are very unwelcome visitors and must be trapped and removed.
 In nature, they’re harmless rodents.
 In houses, not so much.